Opening a Small Public Space in Port Orchard? Here’s Your Permit Checklist for Success

 • Needed for any remodeling: adding walls, doors, bathrooms, counters, etc.

-• Also required for mechanical (HVAC), plumbing (sinks, drains, grease traps), and electrical changes.
+• Also required for changes to mechanical (HVAC, hoods) and plumbing (sinks, drains, grease traps)

 Common stumbling block: Not realizing that even simple changes like adding a door or new counter can trigger a permit—and ADA upgrades.
 Unpermitted work by a previous tenant can also cause unexpected issues.